AnnaArakelyan909/sba.docker-elk-flask/README.md

         * Enables analysis of any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.
     2. [Flask Application](./python_flask-project-template)
         * A flask application to be containerized, ran, and monitored by the ELK stack.
+* **Deliverables** - What to submit once finished.
+    1. Submit screenshot of the Kibana dashboard monitoring your Flask application